 Ear Worm: The Rave v2 theme that is used for minigames in the third game.
 The other tracks are pretty catchy too.

-Game Breaker: The Tera Drill spell does ridiculous amounts of damage to enemies with defensive buffs.
+The Tera Drill spell does ridiculous amounts of damage to enemies with defensive buffs.
 Buff attack on whoever has it and even Akron goes down relatively easily.

-Goddamn Bats: The crows.
+Goddamned Bats: The crows.
 They have high evasion and an accuracy-lowering attack.
 If all of your party gets debuffed, they'll take a lot longer to defeat.

 Also, if Anna didn't suspect Matt as the culprit entirely based on Fridge Logic, the original trio wouldn't have been dragged into the plot in the first place.

-Fourth game: Matt is somewhat Oblivious to Love, which secretly disappoints Natz.
+In EBF4, Matt is somewhat Oblivious to Love, which secretly disappoints Natz.
 It's explicitly shown that he returns her feelings to an extent, however.